yotann/specs/block-layer/codecs/dag-cbor.md

 1. Use no tags other than the CID tag (`42`).
 A valid DAG-CBOR encoder must not encode using any additional tags and a valid DAG-CBOR decoder must reject objects containing additional tags as invalid.
    * This includes any of the well defined tag numbers listed [section 3.4 of RFC 8949], such as dates, bignums, bigfloats, URIs, regular expressions and other complex, or simple values whether or not they map to the [IPLD Data Model].
-2. Use the "Deterministically Encoded CBOR" rule suggestions defined in [section 4.2 of RFC 8949] except for map key ordering, which follow the original rules as defined in [section 3.9 of RFC 7049].
+2. Use the "Deterministically Encoded CBOR" rule suggestions defined in [section 4.2 of RFC 8949] except for floating point values.
 Therefore, a valid DAG-CBOR encoder should produce encoded forms that adhere to the following rules, and a valid DAG-CBOR decoder should reject encoded forms not adhering to the following rules:
    * Integer encoding must be as short as possible.
    * The expression of lengths in major types 2 through 5 must be as short as possible.
    * The expression of tag numbers (specifically only `42`) must be as short as possible for major type 6.
 Therefore, for valid DAG-CBOR, the only tag token that can appear is `0xd82a` - where `0xd8` is "major type 6 with 8-bit integer to follow" and `0x2a` is the number `42`.
-   * The keys in every map must be sorted length-first by the byte representation of the string keys, where:
+   * The keys in every map must be sorted bytewise lexicographically by the CBOR encoding of the keys.
-     - If two keys have different lengths, the shorter one sorts earlier;
-     - If two keys have the same length, the one with the lower value in (byte-wise) lexical order sorts earlier.
+     - Because of the way deterministic encoding works for string lengths, this implies that keys with fewer bytes are sorted before longer ones.
+In turn, this implies that the ordering is compatible with the older deterministic encoding rules from [section 3.9 of RFC 7049].
    * Indefinite-length items are not supported, only definite-length items are usable.
 This includes strings, bytes, lists and maps.
 The "break" token is also not supported.
 3. The only usable major type 7 minor types are those for encoding Floats (minors `25`, `26`, `27`), True (minor `20`), False (minor `21`) and Null (minor `22`).
    * [Simple Values] other than True, False and Null are not supported.
 This includes all registered or unregistered simple values that are encoded with a major type 7 other than True, False and Null.